Bernie L. Wade

 Bernie L. Wade, born on June 29, 1963, in Lakewood, Ohio, is an American minister, entrepreneur, and author.
 He has served in a variety of roles, including senior pastor and chief operations officer of the Christian Brotherhood (a 28,000 family parachurch ministry with multiple divisions).
 He also served as president of CWN (Christian World Network), and vice-president of Spread the Spirit of Love.

 He is currently the Presiding Bishop of the International Circle of Faith (ICOF), a group of non-denominational, Oneness Pentecostal ministers, churches, and parachurch ministries.
-They were first organized in Cleveland, Ohio and are currently headquartered in Washington, D.C.
+They were first organized in Cleveland and are currently headquartered in Washington, D.C.

 The International Circle of Faith traces its beginning to the Azusa Street movement or revival (circa 1906) through the Pentecostal Assemblies of Jesus Christ.
 Other aspects of his ministry include the ICOF Colleges and Seminaries – a network of Christian bible colleges, Christian Leadership Roundtable – a group of Christian leaders, and Children of Azusa Street – a network for persons who trace their church history to the Azusa Street movement.

 Family history

-Wade has Sir William Wade (Waad), a member of Queen Elizabeth's I Privy Council, for his paternal ancestor (See also: Armagil Waad) and Scottish immigrants of the Clan Macpherson for his maternal ancestors.
+Wade has Sir William Wade (Waad), a member of Queen Elizabeth I's Privy Council, for his paternal ancestor (See also: Armagil Waad) and Scottish immigrants of the Clan Macpherson for his maternal ancestors.
 The Wades are an ancient Yorkshire family.

 The Wade family served in various capacities to both King Henry VIII and Queen Elizabeth I The most famous Wade was Armagil Wade who historians call the "English Columbus".
 The Wades came to America before the American Revolution and settled in Virginia.
 They were shareholders in the Virginia Colony.
 Bernie Wade is a descendant of the Wade family of Virginia whose family offered such valiant sons of the American Revolution as Captain Edmond Wade who fell with his commander, General Montgomery, at the siege of Quebec.

 Education

 Wade's educational accomplishments include PhDs from Evangelical Theological Seminary in Dallas, Texas, ICOF Colleges and Universities – Washington, D.C., and Global Evangelical Christian College in Montgomery, Alabama.
 Wade serves as chancellor of the network of colleges and seminaries known as ICOF Colleges and Seminaries.
 Wade holds doctorates in theology, divinity, Christian education, non-profit management and pastoral counseling.
-He also serves as advisor to other Christian education institutions and organizations including serving as International advisor to Global Evangelical Accrediting Association.
+He also serves as advisor to other Christian education institutions and organizations including serving as international advisor to Global Evangelical Accrediting Association.
 He serves as adjunct faculty and board member to Global Evangelical Christian College.